tosirisuk/simple-angularjs-login/README.md

 The seed app doesn't do much, just shows how to wire two controllers and views together.

 ## Getting Started

 To get you started you can simply install MongoDB, install NodeJS, clone the repository and install the dependencies.

 ### Prerequisites (Git and NodeJS)

-You need git to clone any git repository.
+You need [git](http://git-scm.com/). to clone any git repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

-You must have node.js and its package manager (npm) installed.
+You must have [nodejs](http://nodejs.org/) and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

 ### Installing MongoDB